kingkeezy/Eksamen1200/README.md

 We also made a "sketch" of the website using canva.com which is linked at the bottom.

 Random (but cool) Info:
-Palette choice: Monochromatic blues (Hex codes: dark blue #023E8A, medium blue #0077B6, light blue #90E0EF, pale blue #CAF0F8)
+Palette choice: Monochromatic blues (Hex codes: dark blue #023E8A, medium blue #0077B6, light blue #90E0EF, pale blue #CAF0F8, gray-blue #CFE6FF)
+Our "Sketch" website made on canva.com: https://www.canva.com/design/DAGVhh_ZJBY/JFgmzCrRJRI9emZPWicJQw/edit